ilyagr/jj/docs/FAQ.md

    +Working on feature A
 ```

-In this example, the version of the change when we were actually done with
+The version of the revision when we were actually done with "featureA" is thus
-feature A is when we edited the file to say "Done with feature A".
-This state
-was saved in the commit with id `b80` (the second one in the list).
-The
-following edit (commit `31a`) belongs in a new change.
+saved in the commit with id `b800`.
+The change after that belongs in a new
+revision.

-#### Step 2: Create a new change for the current state and restore the existing change to the older state
+#### Step 2: Create a new revision for the current state and restore the existing revision to the older state

-The "featureA" change is currently at commit `31a`:
+The "featureA" revision is currently at commit `31a`:

 ```console
 $ jj log